deekumar2019/FabricWorkshops/GenAI/semantic-kernel/README.md

 # Prerequisites
 1. Access to [Microsoft Fabric](https://fabric.microsoft.com/).
 3. Know the Azure OpenAI Endpoint, Key, and Deployments.
+Need models: text-davinci-003, gpt-35-turbo
 4. Upload sample Skills to the Lakehouse
-   1. Download sk-samples-skills folder from the current repo to your local device.
+   1. Download **sk-samples-skills** folder from the current repo to your local device.
    2. Sign in to [Microsoft Fabric](https://fabric.microsoft.com/), Browse, Filter on Lakehouse, Click to Select your Lakehouse.
    3. Files Ellipsis, select Upload and then Upload folder